Thales of Miletus: Right triangle inscribed in a circle

 Thales's theorem: if A̅C̅ is a diameter and B is a point on the diameter's circle, the angle ∠ ABC is a right angle.

-Pamphila says that, having learnt geometry from the Egyptians, Thales was the first to inscribe in a circle a right-angled triangle, whereupon he sacrificed an ox.
+Pamphila says that, having learned geometry from the Egyptians, Thales was the first to inscribe in a circle a right-angled triangle, whereupon he sacrificed an ox.
 This is sometimes cited as history's first mathematical discovery.
-Due to the variations among testimonies, such as the story of the ox sacrifice being accredited to Pythagoras upon discovery of the Pythagorean theorem rather than Thales, some historians (such as D. R. Dicks) question whether such anecdotes have any historical worth whatsoever.
+Due to the variations among testimonies, such as the story of the ox sacrifice being attributed to Pythagoras upon discovery of the Pythagorean theorem rather than Thales, some historians (such as D. R. Dicks) question whether such anecdotes have any historical worth whatsoever.

-It is believed the Babylonians knew the theorem for special cases.
+It is believed that the Babylonians knew the theorem for special cases.

 The theorem is mentioned and proved as part of the 31st proposition in the third book of Euclid's Elements.
 Dante's Paradiso refers to Thales's theorem in the course of a speech.

 Similar triangles

 The intercept theorem: DE/BC = AE/AC = AD/AB.

 The story is told in Diogenes Laërtius, Pliny the Elder, and Plutarch, sourced from Hieronymus of Rhodes, that when Thales visited Egypt, he measured the height of the pyramids by their shadows at the moment when his own shadow was equal to his height.
 (Note: A right triangle with two equal legs is a 45-degree right triangle, all of which are similar.
 The length of the pyramid's shadow measured from the center of the pyramid at that moment must have been equal to its height.)
-According to Plutarch, it pleased the pharoah Amasis.
-More practically, Thales was said to have the ability to measure the distances of ships at sea.
+According to Plutarch, it pleased the pharaoh Amasis.
+More practically, Thales was said to be able to measure the distances to ships at sea.

-These stories indicate familiarity with the intercept theorem, and for this reason the 26th proposition in the first book of Euclid's Elements was attributed to Thales.
+These stories indicate familiarity with the intercept theorem, and for this reason, the 26th proposition in the first book of Euclid's Elements was attributed to Thales.
 They also indicate that he was familiar with the Egyptian seked, or seqed, the ratio of the run to the rise of a slope (cotangent).
 (Note: The seked is at the base of problems 56, 57, 58, 59 and 60 of the Rhind papyrus — an ancient Egyptian mathematical document.)
 According to Kirk & Raven, all you need for this feat is three straight sticks pinned at one end and knowledge of your altitude.
 One stick goes vertically into the ground.
 A second is made level.
-With the third you sight the ship and calculate the seked from the height of the stick and its distance from the point of insertion to the line of sight.
+With the third, you sight the ship and calculate the seked from the height of the stick and its distance from the point of insertion to the line of sight.